Skip to main content

 Pamphlet: Fathers' Rights in CPS Cases: What You Need to Know

 The Children’s Commission Legal Representation Committee has completed a resource pamphlet highlighting fathers’ rights when involved in a CPS case.
-Modeled after the Commission’s What Does a Parent’s Attorney Do? pamphlet, Fathers' Rights in CPS Cases: What You Need To Know uses accessible language to inform fathers of their basic rights in child welfare legal proceedings and explains the different legal statuses for fathers.
-The pamphlet is available for PDF download on the Children’s Commission website.
+Modeled after the Commission’s What Does a Parent’s Attorney do in a CPS Case? pamphlet, Fathers' Rights in CPS Cases: What You Need To Know uses accessible language to inform fathers of their basic rights in child welfare legal proceedings and explains the different legal statuses for fathers.
+The pamphlet is available for PDF download below.
 To request pamphlets for your jurisdiction, please contact the Children’s Commission at children@txcourts.gov.

 Rights of Incarcerated Parents in CPS Cases